lamzo11/facedetection/README.md

-The goal here was to make a small program that can detect Pedestrians and Car on Images and videos using OpenCV and Haar Cascades.
+The goal here was to make a small program that can detect faces using OpenCV and Haar Cascades.
  My Missions were:
 •  Implementation of the image Processing algorithm